openmobilityfoundation/curb-data-specification/metrics/README.md

 _Use Case_

 Similar to `total_sessions`, cities use this to determine ‘demand’ for curb space and understand how many users have arrived for a given area for a period of time.
-Some examples for this include: seeing how many vehicles arrived and parked in a neighborhood (counting `park_start` event types), estimating occupancy with LPR (counting `vehicle_read` event types), or tracking enforcement by seeing how many tickets were handed out for a specific zone (counting `citation_given` event types).
+Some examples for this include: seeing how many vehicles arrived and parked in a neighborhood (counting `park_start` event types), estimating occupancy with LPR (counting `vehicle_read` event types), or tracking enforcement by seeing how many tickets were handed out for a specific zone (counting `citation_issued` event types).

 #### Turnover